 How to Add a Smoky Flavor to any Soup

 Since we smoke a lot of tomatoes from our garden (small farm), I have used smoked tomatoes in the recipe below.
-We toss a lot of meaty tomatoes in our Bradley smoker at the end of the season, freeze them in ziplock bags and use them thoughout the Winter.
+We toss a lot of meaty tomatoes in our Bradley smoker at the end of the season, freeze them in ziplock bags and use them throughout the Winter.

 If you don’t have access to smoked tomatoes, you can usually find smoky substitutes by using smoked paprika, smoked chipotle peppers or smoked salt.
-Or you can purchase a smoked tomato shrub syrup from Heathglen and add a few tablespoons of that to the soup.

 Other Ideas Using Lentils